kobiadler/shady-hints-for-prisonstruggle/README.md

 ## 🩶 Credits

-Created to help PrisonStruggle and JailStruggle players **save time while clue farming**.\n Love the tool?
+- Created to help PrisonStruggle and JailStruggle players **save time while clue farming**.
+- Love the tool?
 Points are appreciated.
+[Support](https://prisonstruggle.com/profiles.php?id=45)
-[Support](https://prisonstruggle.com/profiles.php?id=45)\n No data is collected, and this is purely a **personal QoL tool** for community use.\n
+- No data is collected, and this is purely a **personal QoL tool** for community use.\n

 ---